Taylor Swift is the latest celebrity to opt for a supersized engagement ring

 Yet despite the nuanced beauty of the piece, for many it is the size that strikes first.
 In the US, the average engagement ring is around 1 carat, though it may be as high as 1.7 carats, according wedding planning service The Knot.
 Swift’s ring, meanwhile, covers at least half of the bottom third of her finger, and is around double the estimated weight of Zendaya’s — albeit still huge — engagement ring and up to ten times that of Charli XCX’s.

-But compared to Rodríguez’s and Sanchez Bezos’ gems, it is arguably understated.
+But compared to Rodríguez’s and Sanchez Bezos’ gems, it’s comparatively understated.
 “This is a very wearable size,” said Weldon.
 “It’s not wider than her finger; it’s not touching the knuckle at the top of her finger.”

 For Boyd, these giant diamonds are also more visible today, thanks to the advent of social media platforms like Instagram, where they can be posted for the world to ogle.
 The rise of the “ring shot,” too, has created warped expectations of size, Boyd added.
 “Our societal rituals around proposals have really changed because of social media.
 It’s extremely rare now that a couple gets engaged and there isn’t a ‘ring shot,’ often posted across multiple platforms.”